 Hello again.
-I’m really enjoying this blogging lark, I hope you are enjoying my thoughts & recipes too?
-Please leave a comment if you try any?
+I’m really enjoying this blogging lark, I hope you are enjoying my thoughts and recipes too?
+Please leave a comment if you try any.
 I’d love to hear how you got on.
-So let me bring you my Super Easy Shortbread Cookies.
+So, today let me bring you my Super Easy Shortbread Cookies.

-Today’s the day…..all the children back at school.
+Today is the day…..all the children back at school.
 My mind is buzzing with all the possibilities that today holds!
-All the things I put off during the summer hols to spend time with our 11, 13 & 15 year old children.
+All the things I put off during the summer holidays to spend time with our 11, 13 and 15 year old children.

-I love having them home, they all get along pretty well (not bad for 2 older girls & my boy!) & I shall miss their music/chatter/mess… Well maybe not the mess.
-But they do fill our home with energy & fun.
+I love having them home, they all get along pretty well (not bad for 2 older girls and my boy) and I shall miss their music/chatter/mess… Well maybe not the mess.
+But they do fill our home with energy and fun.
 Still tomorrow is the weekend, so today I shall enjoy the peace knowing chaos is only a day away.

-Hmmm there’s jam to be made, not really in the mood for that, tidying – but it’ll only need doing again on Monday!!
+Hmmm there’s jam to be made, not really in the mood for that, tidying – but it’ll only need doing again on Monday.
 Cookies!
-I have nothing really against shop bought biccies but you really can’t beat homemade & these are a doddle!!
+I have nothing really against shop bought biccies but you really can’t beat homemade and these are a doddle.

 2 x baking sheets with parchment paper on them.

 Make sure all your ingredients are at room temperature : it really makes a difference.

 150g/5 oz Caster Sugar (plus 2 tsp for sprinkling on top)